InSyncWithFoo/pyright-for-pycharm/docs/configurations.md

 using either the <b>Global</b> or <b>Project</b> panel.

-Such a file is typically named `pyright`/`pyright-python` (preferably the former, if you ave both) and can be found in:
+Such a file is typically named `pyright`/`pyright-python` (preferably the former, if you have both) and can be found in:

 * Global: Your Python interpreter directory
 * Virtual environment: `/venv/Scripts/` (Windows) or `/venv/bin` (Linux)